Tetracycline-Stained Teeth: Causes, Severity, and Treatment

 Tetracycline is one of the most widely used antibiotics in history.
-Physicians prescribe it to treat a broad range of bacterial infections — Lyme disease, pneumonia, acne, chlamydia, Rocky Mountain spotted fever, and many others.
+Doctors prescribe it to treat a wide range of bacterial infections — Lyme disease, pneumonia, acne, chlamydia, Rocky Mountain spotted fever, and many others.
 The World Health Organization classifies tetracycline as an essential medicine, and as a generic drug available worldwide, it has served as a frontline treatment for millions of patients across decades.

-But tetracycline carries a side effect that sets it apart from most antibiotics: it can permanently stain developing teeth.
-Unlike surface staining from coffee or tobacco, tetracycline staining originates deep within the tooth structure, making it far more resistant to conventional whitening.
-For patients who experienced this staining in childhood — or who want to understand it before making decisions about treatment — knowing how it happens and what modern dentistry can do about it provides a more informed starting point.
+But tetracycline carries a side effect that sets it apart from most antibiotics.
+It can permanently stain developing teeth.
+Unlike surface staining from coffee or tobacco, tetracycline staining starts deep within the tooth structure, which makes it far more resistant to standard whitening.
+For patients who developed this staining in childhood — or who want to understand it before making decisions about treatment — knowing how it happens and what modern dentistry can do about it is a useful place to start.

 How Tetracycline Stains Teeth